RedGuest2722/MRSC/Notes.md

 -- redstone aspect = red(5) then redstone torch is on

 -- main mode comms (subareas? for junctions):
 -- cable run underneath center for main control/display

+-- Redstone is shortened to RS

+-- use a Digital reciever for junctions regarding dectors -- use comp IDs for transmitting signal mode.
+-- hold signal ahead data to transmit to previous for allowing across junction

+Need to do:

+--